6 Home Remedies for the Flu

 I can honestly say that these medicines probably kept me out of the danger zone with my case of flu.
 The NyQuil especially helped me because my fever and body aches seemed to be the worst while I was trying to sleep through the night.
-These medications offered the pain relief, fever control, and helped clear out both my chest and sinus congestion in a way that allowed me to comfortably rest.
+These medications offered pain relief, fever control, and helped clear out both my chest and sinus congestion in a way that allowed me to comfortably rest.
 I would have been completely miserable without them.

 Epsom salt baths